Synere/piper-tts-webapp/models/README.md

 Put the model files here

-Names should be *.onnx and *.onnx.json
+Names should be model.onnx and model.onnx.json